Patagonia R1 TechFace Hoody

 Breathability

-All that said, since the R1 TechFace Hoody doesn’t fit snugly against the skin (more on this in “Fit and Sizing” below), I found it doesn’t wick sweat as well as more fitted fleeces like Arc’teryx’s Kyanite Lightweight Hoody.
-And it wouldn’t be my first pick on mild days—in warmer temps, I overheated quickly while ascending steep, lengthy sections of trail.
-I’m looking forward to testing its performance this winter on cold backcountry ski approaches, but so far, I’d say it’s a nice match for shoulder seasons and cool alpine environments.
+All that said, since the R1 TechFace Hoody doesn’t fit snugly against the skin (more on this in “Fit and Sizing” below), I found it doesn’t wick sweat as well as more fitted fleeces like Rab’s Tecton Hoody.
+And it wouldn’t be my first pick on mild days—in warmer temperatures, I overheated quickly while ascending steep, lengthy sections of trail.
+I should note that I run very warm, so this wasn’t too surprising, but the R1 TechFace nevertheless is best suited for cool- to cold-weather objectives.

 Warmth

-As I touched on above, the R1 TechFace’s warmth limits it to colder days.
-If I’m exerting, the temperatures are mild, and the sun is out, I’m very quick to warm up in the jacket.
-That said, I should admit that I do run particularly hot, and the aforementioned breathability makes this jacket suitable for most shoulder-season activities and conditions.
-All in all, it’s become my go-to layer for sitting around camp in cooler temps, packing my van in the morning before an early adventure, and during more static activities like belaying (I typically pair the R1 with a light merino baselayer).
-And because of the fairly generous fit, I can easily wear the R1 in much cooler conditions by adding a down or synthetic jacket underneath.
+As I touched on above, the warmth of the R1 TechFace limits it to colder days.
+If I’m exerting, temperatures are mild, and the sun is out, I’m very quick to warm up in the jacket.
+As I mentioned, I do run hot, and the aforementioned breathability makes this jacket suitable for most shoulder-season activities and conditions.
+All in all, it’s become a go-to layer for me while backcountry touring this past fall and winter, allowing me to stay comfortable with just a light/midweight wool baselayer underneath.
+I’ve also found it nice for throwing on during transitions on cold, windy ridgelines, as well as for sitting around camp in cooler temperatures and packing up our van on chilly mornings.
+And because of the fairly generous fit, I can easily wear the R1 in colder conditions by adding a thin midlayer (like the Rab Tecton Hoody) underneath.
+It’s not quite roomy enough to accommodate a thicker puffy like Rab’s Mythic Alpine, but I was able to add that jacket overtop instead when temperatures hit below freezing.

 Comfort

 As far as comfort goes, the R1 TechFace is decently pliable and cozy, but it lacks the super soft and supple feel that you get with a standard fleece and has much less loft than Patagonia’s own standard R1 and R2.
 That said, while wearing a short-sleeve baselayer underneath, I had no issues with abrasion or rubbing, and the inner fabric felt comfortable against bare skin.
-The cuffs also sport a small section that’s softer than the rest of the grid-patterned build and proved to be ideal for wiping my brow or nose (note: The 2024 R1 TechFace swaps in more basic but easier-to-secure elastic cuffs).
-All told, I wore the R1 for everything from sitting around camp in cooler temperatures to mid-hike breaks and the aforementioned wildfire evacuation and have little to complain about—just don’t expect pillowy softness.
+I also appreciate that Patagonia upped the spandex content with the latest version (from 8% to 10%), which translates to a nice boost in stretch.
+For me, one telltale sign of comfort is if I’m willing to drive or hang out in our van in a jacket, and I’ve done plenty of both in the R1 TechFace.

 Weather Resistance

 Fleeces and softshells aren’t the best options for protecting against harsh weather—for this, we turn to hardshells and rain jackets—but the R1 TechFace Hoody does an admirable job in light rain and wind.
-For starters, the jacket has a durable water repellent (DWR) finish that helps moisture bead up on the surface rather than soaking through, and the double-weave fabric is highly wind-resistant.
-Despite very blustery conditions in the Yukon’s Tombstone Territorial Park, the R1 put up a great defense against light to moderate gusts.
+For starters, the jacket has a durable water-repellent (DWR) finish that helps moisture bead up on the surface rather than soaking through, and the double-weave fabric is highly wind-resistant.
+It’s become a staple for me while backcountry skiing and fly fishing this past winter, proving itself as a capable barrier while skinning and roaming my local rivers.
 When the mercury dropped and the wind was really howling, however, I did need to don my hardshell jacket to fend off the chill.
-And on a long stretch of hiking in sustained rain, the shoulders of the hoody did wet out and take a while to dry.
+And once wet, the R1 TechFace does take a while to dry.
 In the end, the R1 can pull double duty as a shell in a pinch, but it’s best suited for mild days and non-inclement conditions.

-Patagonia R1 TechFace Hoody (hiking uphill in rain)
+Patagonia R1 TechFace Hoody (walking through wet forest)

 The R1 TechFace can fend off light to moderate moisture and wind, but it's no substitute for a hardshell | Credit: Brian McCurdy